-He had been unlucky enough to come upon some rustlers on his ranch and got a bad beating from them as did his foreman.
+He had been unlucky enough to come upon some rustlers on his ranch and received a bad beating from them as did his foreman.

 He vowed to me that they would pay a heavy price for their bad behavior.
 I never heard about what happened when he arrived back home from my mother, and perhaps it’s just as well.
 He left a giant snake skin with us that was placed high over the bar in our restaurant.
 It made quite an impression on me.